How Twitter, on the front lines of history, finally decided to ban Trump

 Following the deadly Capitol riot, Twitter employees engaged in vigorous debates on Slack, the preferred communication channel for its thousands of people working remotely.

-“I’ve been part of the ‘he’s the president, we can’t deactivate him’ crowd for 4 years now but even I have to say, I feel complicit allowing this to happen and I would like to see him deactivated immediately,” one employee wrote on a Slack Channel, which was first reported by NBC News.
+“I’ve been part of the ‘he’s the president, we can’t deactivate him’ crowd for 4 years now but even I have to say, I feel complicit allowing this to happen and I would like to see him deactivated immediately,” one employee wrote on a Slack channel, which was first reported by NBC News.

 The outrage boiled over into an open letter to Dorsey and Gadde, drafted Wednesday.
 The letter argued that Twitter should suspend Trump’s account permanently and conduct an investigation into the past several years of corporate actions that led to Twitter’s role in the riot.

 Others argued that Twitter needed to build policies for the long term and that any action taken would be seen as a politically vindictive move against Trump.
-A companywide email from Dorsey the morning of Jan.
-7 following the temporary 12-hour suspension — which had lifted a few hours earlier — seemed to reiterate that stance.
-He argued that Twitter needed to build rules of the road that can endure beyond any given moment in time.
+A company-wide email from Dorsey the morning of Jan.
+7 following the 12-hour suspension — which had lifted a few hours earlier — seemed to reiterate that stance.
+He argued that Twitter needed to build rules that can endure beyond any given moment in time.

 Trump still hadn’t tweeted again since the suspension, but a chorus of advocacy organizations, Twitter allies and even former executives began to call for a permanent ban.

-University of Virginia Law professor Danielle Citron, a longtime Twitter adviser and free-speech expert, said that the company should have suspended Trump “the minute” he tweeted about looting and shooting.
+University of Virginia Law professor Danielle Citron, a longtime Twitter adviser and free-speech expert, said the company should have suspended Trump “the minute” he tweeted about looting and shooting.
 “If they had properly applied their rules, he would have been gone.”

 Twitter employees were starting to face a backlash.
-Employees made moves to lower their social media profiles — removing Twitter from their bios — and began forwarding questionable posts that might result in an attack to security.
+Some made moves to lower their social media profiles — removing Twitter from their bios — and began forwarding questionable posts that might result in an attack to security.

 Then, on Thursday evening, after more than 25 hours, Trump tweeted again.
 First a conciliatory video.

-On Friday came the familiar attack lines, vowing his “Patriot” supporters would not be “disrespected” or “treated unfairly,” and a final tweet saying he would not attend the inauguration.
+On Friday came the familiar attack lines, vowing his “Patriot” supporters would not be “disrespected” or “treated unfairly,” and a final tweet saying he would not attend President-elect Joe Biden’s inauguration.

 The letter, which was shared on Slack internally Thursday in a channel called #iamjackama, gained more than 350 signatures by early Friday.